-- Before you decide whether to take part, please read the following information carefully. - It is entirely your choice whether or not to take part.
-If you have any questions please contact us. - If you agree to take part, you may withdraw yourself and your information from the study without penalty at any time, and without giving a reason. - Any information you provide will be treated as confidential and will not be disclosed in an identifiable form outside the research team.
+- Before you decide whether to take part, please read the following information carefully. - You choose whether or not to take part.
+If you have any questions please contact us. - If you choose to take part, you may withdraw yourself and your information from the study without penalty at any time, and without giving a reason. - We will treat your information as confidential and will not disclose it in an identifiable form outside the research team.